Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Historical development of energy systems

 The Jiujiu Cabins had two existing electrical systems, designated as Old System 1 and Old System 2.
 These systems were likely installed by different manufacturers at different times.
 Owing to a malfunction in the Old System 1, power was unavailable.
 Another manufacturer then installed Old System 2 to supply power to the cabins' 110 V$_\mathrm{AC}$ loads.
 However, the inverter in Old System 2 also failed due to aging, causing power supply anomalies and no outputting electricity.

 In order to restore the operation of the energy system, the Hsinchu Forest District Office commissioned Super Double Power Technology Co., Ltd. to reorganize, repair, and improve the existing solar energy system of Jiujiu Cabins in 2021~\cite{Project-JiujiuCabinsPVandESS(2020)TW-HsinchuFNCA}.
 After the improvement project, it's the current energy architecture (which is described in Sec.~\ref{sec:ArchitectureEnergySystem} in detail).
+The evolution of the energy system in Jiujiu Cabins is shown in Table~\ref{tab:EnergySystemEvolution}.